beerisyum/coehort-community/README.md

 # coehort-community
-Recreating the Coehort community from Twitch on a website to show members and stats such as live status
+Recreating the Coehort community from Twitch on a website to show members and stats such as live status and viewer count